Controller-approved source entry - manual-review caution required Equine Reproduction Manual review

 Persisting with unsafe dystocia correction attempts

-Delayed escalation increases maternal and neonatal harm risk.
+Delayed escalation increases maternal genital trauma, fetal compromise, and surgical difficulty.

-Perfusion and shock clues should outrank slower diagnostic branches.
+Perfusion and shock clues should outrank slower postpartum differential branching.

 Assuming weak-foal behavior is always transitional